NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 The second way is to add a link between the outdoor air node and the OA mixer.
 However, the outdoor air flow rate is calculated based on linkage resistance and pressure difference across the link.
 In other words, the OA flow rate is not controlled precisely compared to the OA controller specification, and varies with time, since outdoor pressure changes with time.

 The proposed approach is to have a link between the outdoor air node and the OA mixer and an associated new flow component.
 The new component will be a constant fan when the outdoor air flow from the Controller:OutdoorAir object is greater than zero, and a crack with zero outdoor flow rate.

+In order to use a central relief airflow to preform pressure control, an additional link between the OA mixer and the outdoor air node is needed.
+The link is similar to the above link.
+The difference is that the orders of two distribution nodes are switched.
+The above link represent an OA fan, while the current link represents a central relief fan.

 ### Exhaust fan handling